 - Install water-efficient fixtures and equipment, such as water-saving shower heads and toilets. - Take shorter showers. - Turn off faucets and showers when not in use. - Wash full loads in washing machines/dishwashers. - Limit running water in food preparation. - Limit outdoor watering to early mornings or evenings, and do not water on windy days. - Mulch around plants to reduce evaporation. - Limit running water time when washing a car, or use a car wash.

 Repair leaks:

-- In UConn dorms, promptly report leaks to your Resident Advisor. - Operations, use mobility through AIM or the myuconn app or call 860-486-3113.
+- In UConn dorms, promptly report leaks to your Resident Advisor. - In other campus buildings, to report leaks to Facilities Operations, use mobility through AIM or the myuconn app or call 860-486-3113.